THROUGH NEWBOROUGH FOREST

 It’s the Gray Squirrel that now feels endangered.

-These little rusty critters were introduced into the forest by the Anglesey Red Squirrel Project and a number of other blessed agencies.
+These rusty little critters were introduced into the forest by the Anglesey Red Squirrel Project and a number of other blessed agencies.

 The forest provides ideal conditions for the re-introduced Red Squirrel, though you’ll be lucky to see them while sticking to the main paths.